glazedanalytics/glazed-docs/docs/quick-start/quick-start-guide.md

 **Issue**: "AI didn't suggest events using the right taxonomy"
 **Solution**: Try importing or manually creating 5+ events so the model can learn from your existing taxonomy

+## Next Steps

+- Check out our [Key Concepts](quick-start/key-concepts) page for a better experience using Glazed.
+- Continue with our comprehensive [Getting Started guides](../getting-started/import-figma-files.md).
+- Review our [Cheat Sheets](quick-start/cheat-sheets) navigate Glazed like a pro.

 ## Get Help

 - **Join our [Slack community](https://join.slack.com/t/glazedanalytics/shared_invite/zt-27kt7tl3n-lkfs1mzqCzyVSKdkiQx2sA)** for quick questions
 - **Email [hello@glazedanalytics.com](mailto:hello@glazedanalytics.com)** for technical support
 - **Check the detailed guides** in this documentation for specific topics

-Ready to dive deeper?
-Continue with our comprehensive [Getting Started guides](import-figma-files.md) or jump into the [Quick Dev Onboarding](../quick-dev-onboarding/) for implementation details.

-### Next Steps

-Checkout our [Key Concepts](quick-start/key-concepts) page for a better experience using Glazed.